 The term “food-safe” has two components: the fired glaze finishing of the ceramic pieces and the amount of heavy metals that have the potential to leak into your food if the glaze coating is broken.

-The FDA carries leach testing to classify pottery dishware as food safe.
-Even if the glazed contained lead or cadmium before firing the piece, it can still be marked as food safe if it meets the FDA standards.
+The FDA performs leach testing to classify pottery dishware as food safe.
+Even if the glaze contained lead or cadmium before firing the piece, it can still be marked as food safe if it meets the FDA standards.
+The maximum allowable tolerance for lead contamination in food wares can be viewed here and the maximum allowable tolerance for cadmium contamination in food wares can be viewed here.
+Read more about determining if pottery is food safe on the U.S. Food and Drug Administration website here.

-It’s important to note that food-safe and non-toxic are two different features of crockery and are not interchangeable.
-While food-safe refers to the post-baking state of pottery, non-toxic refers to the product in its pre-fire state.
+It’s important to note that food-safe and non-toxic are two different certifications and are not interchangeable.
+While food-safe is a regulated designation of finished pottery which grants the use for human food consumption, non-toxic refers only to the absence of known human toxins and is not regulated.

 Here are some things you can look out for when purchasing your home’s pottery dishware.